hpn33/manga-reader-by-godot-/readme.md

 - [ ] undo delete color for back color to ex position on the color list
 - [x] improve movement
 - [x] config file on image folder ( for sorting images and set custom setting )
+- [ ] load on thread or courotine
+- [ ] refresh enything that need when opening new folder